n7s/font-autonym/README.txt

 SIL values and helps every language community.
 A ethos of service to all means no language ignored or left behind.

-An important use case is a inclusive and bandwith-friendly language selector on a website, web app or desktop/mobile app.
+An important use case is an inclusive and bandwith-friendly language selector on a website, web app or desktop/mobile app.

 This font is derived from the Noto Sans open font released under the SIL Open Font License.